I get this question often. What’s the Google Product Manager interview process? How should I prepare?

 How do you cut through the noise?

 - Ask someone who knows you and is working at Google to refer you.
-It’s the easiest way to ensure your application is reviewed by a recruiter.
+It’s the easiest way to ensure a recruiter reviews your application.

 - Make sure your resume is sharp by following pro tips.